StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 - The first step has an arrow, showing where we were when the error happened.
 We were calling the `favourite_ice_cream()` function

-- The second step tells us that we were *in* the `favourite_ice_cream()` function
+- The second step tells us that we were *in* the `favourite_ice_cream()` function when the error happened
   - The second step also points to the line `print(ice_creams[3])`, which is where the error occurs
   - This is also the last step, and the precise error is shown on the final line: `IndexError: list index out of range`

-- Together, this tells us that we have made an index error in the line `print(ice_creams[3])`, and by looking we can see that we've tried to use an index outside the length of the list.
+- Together, this tells us that we have made an index error in the line `print(ice_creams[3])`, and by looking we can see that we've tried to use an index outside the length of the list. (`ice_creams[3]` refers to the fourth element, not the third - there are only three elements)

 ----